zaoyang/30-days-of-vue/day-22/day-22.md

 I> In Flux architectures, mutation functions are often characterized in capital letters to distinguish them from other functions and for tooling/linting purposes.

-**Actions** exist to call mutations. actions are also responsible for performing any or all asynchronous calls prior to committing to mutations.
+**Actions** exist to call mutations.
+Actions are also responsible for performing any or all asynchronous calls prior to committing to mutations.
 Actions have access to a `context` object that provides access to store state (with `context.state`), to store getters (with `context.getters`), and to the commit function (with `context.commit`).

 Here’s an `addNumber()` action that simply directly commits to the `ADD_NUMBER` mutation while passing in the expected payload: